Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 # 1. Initial Setup

 ## Prerequisites
 This Installation Guide is written under the assumption that you have an unmodified copy of **The Phoenix Flavour (TPF)** of the version written above.
 It is also assumed that you are familiar with the tools introduced and provided by TPF.
-For Wabbajack users, please use [these installation instructions](https://github.com/Amigoliath/Slidikins-Strenuous-Skyrim/blob/main/Wabbajack.md).
+If you wish to use Wabbajack for the entire process, please use [these installation instructions](https://github.com/Amigoliath/Slidikins-Strenuous-Skyrim/blob/main/Wabbajack.md).

 ### Skyrim Official Files
 This list uses the following Creations, all of which are freely available with Special Edition Version 1.6: